-(1) Source: Plato Logic Limited report for the calendar year 2017 (published in October 2018).
-Volumes are based on calculations on total volumes of majority owned subsidiaries, also licence brewing.
-The Group's own beer volumes for the year ended 31 December 2017 were 508 million hectolitres and were 434 million hectolitres for the year ended 31 December 2016.
-Following completion of the Combination, the Group consolidated Former ABI SAB and reporting results and volumes of the retained Former ABI SAB operations as of the fourth quarter of 2016.
+(1) Source: Plato Logic Limited report for the calendar year 2018 (published in October 2019).
+Volumes are based on calculations on total volumes of majority owned subsidiaries, also licenced brewing.
+The Group's own beer volumes for the year ended 31 December 2018 were 501 million hectolitres and 508 million hectolitres for the year ended 31 December 2017.

 In each of the Group's regional markets, it competes against a mixture of national, regional, local, and imported beer brands.
-In many countries in Latin America, the Issuer competes mainly with local players and local beer brands.
-In North America, Brazil and in other selected countries in Latin America, Europe and Asia Pacific, the Issuer competes primarily with large leading international or regional brewers and international or regional brands.
+In North America, Brazil and other selected countries in Latin America, Europe and Asia Pacific, the Issuer competes primarily with large leading international or regional brewers and international or regional brands.